mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

 As noted previously MsPASS currently supports two different schedulers:
 Dask (the default) and Spark.
 Both do very similar things but are known to perform differently in different cluster environments.
-Users needing to push the system to the limits may need to evaluate which perform better in their environment.
+Users needing to push the system to the limits may need to evaluate which performs better in their environment.

 In MsPASS we use Spark and Dask to implement the "master-worker"